Portaferry - walking guide

 - Visualizza come mappa

-Right at the tip of the Ards Peninsula is Portaferry, a fishing and holiday resort.
+Right at the tip of the Ards Peninsula and at the mouth of Strangford Lough is Portaferry.

-Right at the tip of the Ards Peninsula is Portaferry, a fishing and holiday resort.
+Right at the tip of the Ards Peninsula is Portaferry.
 The quaint rows of houses, its seafront and traditional layout give Portaferry it character, with many buildings of historical and architectural importance.
 Portaferry is linked to the village of Strangford across The Narrows by a car ferry service which operates every half hour.
 The powerful current which rushes through The Narrows carries 400 million gallons of water with every tide.
 It is little wonder the Vikings named the Lough the ‘Strong Fiord’.

 An active boating scene attracts many visitors, especially during July when the annual sailing regatta takes place, as well as gala promotions which create a carnival atmosphere.
 Recently the Department of the Environment declared a large part of the town a Conservation Area, and this has contributed further to a sense of identity.

-A major tourist attraction here is 'Exploris – A Exploration of the Irish Sea’ just off Castle Street.
+A major tourist attraction here is 'Exploris – Exploration of the Irish Sea’ just off Castle Street.
 This is an interpretative centre for Strangford Lough and the Irish Sea, giving a fascinating insight into the sea life and habitat of the lough shore.
-It is set in an 11 acre park with touring caravan site, bowling green and an adventure playground.
-A recent development is the NIE Seal Sanctuary, where seals are brought into Exploris for rehabilitation and are then released back into the wild when they make a full recovery.
+It also houses the NIE Seal Sanctuary, where seals are brought in for rehabilitation and are then released back into the wild when they make a full recovery.
 All in all, a compelling blend of natural history, recreation and scenery.